Blushiva/Driver-s-Education-Study-Guide-Behind-the-Wheel/Lesson 1/README.md

  To take a proper left turn, signal your intention early, move into the left lane if available, slow down, come to a complete stop if necessary, check for oncoming traffic carefully, and turn when it is safe to do so, entering the nearest lane on the road you are turning onto; always prioritize yielding to traffic already in the intersection.

+ Pull up into the middle of the intersection when you have the green light.
+Keep your wheels straight until you have the gap, so that you don't get pushed into oncoming traffic is someone hits you from behind.

+This gets you into position to turn quickly, if the light changes before you get a gap, you get to complete your turn before cross traffic can go, even if your light has turned red.
+But make sure that oncoming traffic is actually stopping for their red light; don't trust your life to a light bulb.

 Key steps:
 - Signal early: Turn on your left turn signal well before approaching the intersection.
 - Position correctly: If there is a dedicated left turn lane, move into it; otherwise, position yourself close to the left side of the road.